• The Crypto Fire

 • Examines factors like consumer behavior, production costs, and market demand.

-• Example: Analyzing whether a surge in Bitcoin purchases last month contributed to a price increase.
+Any of these can nudge crypto prices for that asset.
+For example, For example, microeconomics might analyze whether a surge in Bitcoin purchases last month contributed to a price increase.

 2. Macroeconomics: